Taliban Say Ready to Announce Make-up of Afghanistan's New Government

 According to Mujahid's earlier statement, the Afghan constitution will be revised or altered under the new administration.

-Last week, Danish Foreign Minister Jeppe Kofod told a national broadcaster that his country would not recognize any Taliban government, the first such statement from a Western country involved in the US-led 20-year intervention in Afghanistan.
+Last week, Danish Foreign Minister Jeppe Kofod told a national broadcaster that his country would not recognise any Taliban government, the first such statement from a western country involved in the US-led 20-year intervention in Afghanistan.

-A month ago, the Taliban stepped up their offensive against government forces, finally entering Kabul on August 15.
+A month ago, the Taliban stepped up their offensive against government forces, finally entering Kabul on 15 August.
 The next day, they announced that the war was over, and the form of government in the state would be made clear in the near future.
-On the night of August 31, the US military left the Kabul airport as planned, ending a nearly 20-year American military presence in Afghanistan.
+On the night of 30 August, the US military left the Kabul Airport as planned, ending a nearly 20-year American military presence in Afghanistan.

-On Monday, September 6, the Taliban announced that Panjshir was the last of 34 Afghan provinces to come under control, and for the second time in three weeks declared an end to the war.
-At the same time, local resistance forces led by Ahmad Masud denied the message about the fall of Panjshir.
+On Monday, 6 September, the Taliban announced that Panjshir was the last of the 34 Afghan provinces to come under their control, and for the second time in three weeks declared an end to the war.
+At the same time, local resistance forces led by Ahmad Massoud denied the message about the fall of Panjshir.

 *The Taliban is a terrorist group banned in Russia and a number of other countries.